Segmentation fault when analyze a trajectory which does not have same number of atoms as the .tpr file

 trajectory and give an exact command line that allows us to reproduce it.

-#4 Updated by Maria Pechlaner almost 8 years ago
+#4 Updated by Maria Pechlaner over 8 years ago

 I have the same problem, using gromacs 4.5.5.

 It does not happen systematically: I have a number of simulations where the only difference is the starting conformation of my macromolecule, which also leads to slightly varying cell volumes, numbers of ions and water molecules.

 I write out the .xtc trajectories without water, and when I run g_rms in some cases I get a segmentation fault after g_rms prints the "WARNING: topology has 78959 atoms, whereas trajectory has 1682", in other cases I don't.

 #5 Updated by David van der Spoel over 8 years ago

 As a rule it is a good idea to have the same number of waters and ions for the same macromolecule.